Leslie Varela, MS, LPC Associate

 • explore the emotions connected to your parents' divorce

-As things start making more sense, many teens notice the anger softens and they feel more steady in themselves.
-Sometimes your mind just needs to process something big that happened in your life.
+As things start making more sense, many teens notice they feel calmer, less overwhelmed, and more confident in themselves.
+Sometimes your mind just needs space to process something big that happened in your life.

 Leslie Varela, LPC Associate - At a Glance: